TheDataPhilosophers/fable/README.md

 5. A **computer operator** performs *routine maintenance and upkeep*, such as changing backup tapes or replacing failed drives in a redundant array of independent disks (RAID).
 Such tasks usually require a physical presence in the room with the computer, and while less skilled than sysadmin tasks, may require a similar level of trust since the operator has access to possibly sensitive data.
 6. An **SRE (Site Reliability Engineering)** - takes a software engineering or programmatic approach to managing systems, one of the emerging and promising discipline, aimed to reduce the number of effort developers put into the operations.

 The role of administrators is tedious and irreplacable.
+Higher the complexity of the software the more demanding the job of administrators.